No Win No Fee Solicitors

 Bolt Burdon Kemp regularly represents people on “no win no fee” agreements and we make the process easy for our clients.

-‘No Win No Fee’ agreements or Conditional Fee Agreements (“CFAs”) are an excellent way of funding a professional negligence claim.
+‘No Win No Fee’ agreements or Conditional Fee Agreements (“CFAs”) are an excellent way of funding a claim.
 For the vast majority of people who cannot afford expensive legal fees, it is the only way of getting justice.

 What happens if I win or lose?